Venoli/Asips-for-Pulsar-Astronomy/README.md

 BASE_URL/learn-from-all
 ```
 ### Learn by id
-By below request model will learn from sample with given id
+By below request model will learn from sample with given id.  <br>
 id: id of the sample
 ```python
 BASE_URL/learn/<id>
 ```

 ### Test with Another Classifier
-By below request previouse predictions can be verified using another model
+By below request previouse predictions can be verified using another model.  <br>
 model: name of the model.
       (smoteBagging, underOverBagging)
 ```python